KatherineMichel/church-website-and-marketing-on-a-budget/google_trends.md

 ### Phrase "The Bible App," for region worldwide

-Google Trends graph for the phrase ["The Bible App" (region: worldwide)](http://www.google.com/trends/explore#q=upworthy), beginning when The Bible App was founded in 2008, until January 2015:
+Google Trends graph for the phrase ["The Bible App" (region: worldwide)](http://www.google.com/trends/explore#q=upworthy), beginning when The Bible App was founded in 2008, until January 2015.
+The Bible App's popularity remains high:

 ![](google-maps-and-trends/google-trends-the-bible-app.png)